stephene-bernardo/online-shop-backend/README.md

 ```
 node app.js
 ```
-the application would run in localhost:3000
+the application would run by default in localhost:3000

-## You could login by using the Sample Data when enabled
+## Using default Credentials when ENABLE_CREATION_OF_SAMPLE_DATA is enabled
+#### Listed Credentials are available.
 |Username|Password|
 |--------|--------|
 |brightbats|secret|